Weecho74/Project-1-Eagleford-Shale-Oil/README.md

 * This, again, proves that while the **Edwards** and **Karnes** sub-plays have similar costs, your dollar goes further in the Edwards Condensate.

 ## Conclusion:
 We chose to target the **Karnes Trough** and **Edwards Condensate** sub-plays because of their higher oil to gas ratio and also their high production rates.
 We anticipate our overall well costs to average between $8.1 and $8.5 million, drilling costs between $4.0 and $4.2 million, and completion costs between $4.1 and $4.3 million.
-Our area is significantly less risky not only by the activity in the area, but also our Measured Lenght (ML) model variables suggests contribution to a successful payout.
+Our area is significantly less risky not only by the activity in the area, but also our Measured Length (ML) model variables suggests contribution to a successful payout.
 ### Key Limitations/Uncertainities
 * Each sub-play is not in the same area, normalizing by area could be beneficial.
 We're also painting our geographic regions with a large brush, within each sub-play are better and worse areas.
 * We are ultimately using state filed data.
 It can be 1 to 2 years behind, and in some cases lumps wells together.